keu/docs/astro/deployment-metrics.md

 The data for the most recent hour is for the hour to date.
 For example, if you are looking at this page at 16:30, then the bar for the `16:00-17:00` hour interval would show data for `16:00-16:30`.

 These charts serve as high-level reports that are intended to be viewed at a glance.
-For example, you might notice failed task instances in the Astronomer Cloud UI and then open the Airflow UI to troubleshoot.
+For example, you might notice failed task instances in the Astro UI and then open the Airflow UI to troubleshoot.

 The following sections describe each of the 4 available charts.